-Intended outcome Success criteria Pupils eligible for PP to be achieving in line with national average in maths Pupils eligible for PP to attain at least EXS in line with noneligible peers in maths across the school The progress of eligible pupils in maths is at least in line with National at the end of KS2 Pupils previously identified as higher attaining are identified and targeted for GD.
+Intended outcome Success criteria Pupils eligible for PP to be achieving in line with national average in maths, reading and writing.
+KS1 and KS2 Pupils eligible for PP to attain at least EXS in line with noneligible peers in maths across the school The progress of eligible pupils in maths, reading and writing is at least in line with National at the end of KS2 and KS1 Pupils previously identified as higher attaining are identified and targeted for GD.
 Provision will have been tailored, reviewed and altered at PPM in response to individual needs of the pupils.
-Subject leader will lead staff CPD to provide staff with a clear understanding of how to provide challenge and develop maths teaching to improve pupil outcomes.
-Subject leader will work with the AH and LAT Maths Hub to gain a clear vision of the position of maths and the outcomes of those eligible for PP Pupil premium children will make at least good progress following school closures linked to the COVID19 pandemic Pupils will access a 'bounce back' curriculum that identifies and plugs gaps in learning.
-Quality First Teaching will tailor learning to suit the needs of individual learners by removing barriers.
-To respond to the barriers of the children in our Covid catch up category by addressing gaps and misconceptions rapidly via detailed and QFT led provision mapping.
-PPM will identify any pupils not on track to make expected progress and there will be a change of provision as a result.
+Subject leaders will lead staff CPD to provide staff with a clear understanding of how to provide challenge and develop maths and english teaching to improve pupil outcomes.
+Subject leaders will work with the AH and MAT Maths and English Hub to gain a clear vision of the position of maths and the outcomes of those eligible for PP Pupils eligible for PP have access to tailored SEMH support through the Inclusion Hub and Attachment Based mentoring support where appropriate.
+Pupils will access the Link Academy Inclusion Hub, Early Help, Play Therapy, SEMH interventions e.g. Lego therapy, Therapeutic Play etc and tailor provision as needed.